A hybrid, asymmetric, linear Higgs factory based on plasma-wakefield and radio-frequency acceleration: Effect on luminosity per bunch crossing

 Asymmetric beam energies do not affect the geometric luminosity as long as beam sizes remain constant.
 Nevertheless, two important differences exist between a symmetric and an asymmetric collision for a given beam size: the ``hour-glass" effect \cite{Furman_SLAC} and the beam--beam effect \cite{Schulte_BB_2017}.

 To make the appropriate comparison, beam sizes can be kept constant by scaling the interaction-point (IP) beta functions by the square root of the energy.
 Since, compared to the symmetric case, the low-energy positron bunch will have a larger geometric emittance, which scales inversely with beam energy, this must be compensated by a smaller beta function.
-Fortunately, there is scope to decrease IP beta functions below what has been proposed for ILC ($13.0 \times0.41$~mm), to close to what has been proposed for CLIC ($4.0 \times 0.1$~mm)~\cite{Garcia_CLIC}.
+Fortunately, there is scope to decrease IP beta functions below what has been proposed for ILC ($13 \times0.41$~mm), to close to a proposal for CLIC ($8 \times 0.1$~mm)~\cite{Garcia_CLIC}.

 The hour-glass effect therefore dictates that the positron-bunch length must be reduced by a similar factor.
 The inverse is true for the high-energy electron bunch: the interaction-point beta functions can be increased compared to the symmetric case, which could reduce the complexity and cost of the beam-delivery system (see Section~\ref{sec:bds}).
 However, a far more intriguing option is to increase the emittance.
 If additionally the beta functions are scaled down (similar to that of the positrons), the emittances can be doubly scaled up~--~if the electron energy is four times higher than the symmetric case, the normalised emittance can be as much as sixteen times higher in both planes.
 This observation is of great importance since the electrons are accelerated using PWFAs, where it may be problematic to maintain nm-scale normalised emittances.
 The introduction of an energy asymmetry therefore increases the operational tolerance for emittance growth in the PWFA arm.